CakeSlayers/CakeSlayers.github.io/_posts/2023-01-22-Defeating-Epsilon-Loader-V0.34-Vol-3.md

 Rolling down just a little we could find pseudocode like this:
 ![form_final_key](form_final_key.png)

 Voila!
-We can see that it is querying every byte of the encrypted file and doing xor calculations to every byte, just like a decryption process isn't it?
+We can see that it is traversing every byte of the encrypted file and doing xor calculations to every byte, just like a decryption process isn't it?

 What's more, `unknown1` and `unknown2` are found participating in forming the final xor key!

 Now we can rename them into `xor_key1` and `xor_key2`.

 With the information we gathered, the whole server-to-client packet can be parsed in ease:
 ![parsed_packet](parsed_packet.png)